The Latest News

 Posted in Events

-The Portage Lake District Library will host the Keweenaw Garden Club for an evening of lightning talks and social.
+The Portage Lake District Library will host the Keweenaw Garden Club for a discussion about the preservation of the Quincy Mine Historic Landscape on Monday, December 18, at 6:30 p.m.

-There will be time to socialize and talk with the presenters afterwards.
+There will be time for questions and answers following the presentation.

 The Keweenaw Garden Club was established by and for gardening enthusiasts.
 They have presentations at the Portage Lake District Library on the third Monday of each month September through May.
 Those who are interested in learning more about the club can visit https://sites.google.com/site/keweenawgardenclub/.